Maximizing Your Medicare

 1. Change to a Medicare Advantage plan from Original Medicare.

-This plan is for people who want extra benefits such as vision, dental, and hearing or lower out-of-pocket costs.
-Sometimes you can get more coverage for less with an Advantage Plan than your Original Medicare plan.
+The Medicare Advantage Plan is for people who want extra benefits such as vision, dental, and hearing or lower out-of-pocket costs.
+Sometimes, you can get more coverage for less with an Advantage Plan than your Original Medicare plan.
 Go to the number three list to view the available plans and Medicare Advantage tips.

 2. Change from a Medicare Advantage plan to Original Medicare, Part A, and Part B.

-If you would rather have a simple plan without the extra benefits because you don’t use them or want a more extensive provider network.
-You can drop your Medicare Advantage plan and go back to Original Medicare.
-Make sure to check if you need to add a prescription plan part D to avoid late penalties.
+If you prefer a simpler plan without extra benefits or need a broader provider network, you can switch back to Original Medicare.
+Just be sure to check if you need to add a Part D prescription plan to avoid late penalties.